Restaurant POS vs Standard POS: Which is Better For Your Restaurant?

 For this study I’ll be comparing three standard POS systems, and three designed specifically for restaurants.
 The standard POS apps are Shopkeep, Vend, and iConnectPOS.
 Representing the restaurant category are TouchBistro, Ambur, and Lavu.

 The pricing structures for iPad POS apps vary between companies, which can make an across-the-board comparison difficult.
-To keep things simple, I’ll compare a moderately priced standard app (Shopkeep), to the cheapest of the restaurant apps in this study (TouchBistro).
+To keep things simple, I’ll compare a moderately priced standard app (Shopkeep (see our review)), to the cheapest of the restaurant apps in this study (TouchBistro (see our review)).
 Here’s how they break down:

 Notice how the difference in price increases as you scale up.
 The disparity is even more dramatic with other restaurant apps.
 Lavu’s plans have starter fees upwards of $2,495 for three terminals, and that doesn’t include the cost of licensing ($149/month plus $20 for each additional terminal).
 Ambur’s one-size-fits-all pricing plan will save you money over time, but the starting fee of $999 is still hefty.